Lighting up your backyard, driveway, or garden is one way to get a little more security or add interesting details to your property.

 It has lower energy consumption than comparable halogen lights and can save up to 80% on your energy bill.

-Because it’s rated IP66 waterproof, this is a great light for outdoors.
+Because it’s rated IP66 waterproof, this is a great light for the outdoors.
 Not only does it come with an 18-month warranty, but you can also return it for your money back within the first 2 months.

 - This light saves up to 80% on energy bills because it uses only a fraction of the energy of comparable halogen lights.